|Location||2 weeks||4 weeks|

 |Volunteer work visa||Flights (and taxes) to and from Windhoek, Namibia|

 Contact STA Travel if you would like assistance with your flights, optional tours or travel insurance.
 STA Travel provides special offers and benefits for volunteers and therefore please call direct: Email: email@example.com Phone: 1300 675 435 South African Airways and Qantas have flights to Johannesburg with daily connections to Windhoek.

 Volunteers are required to submit a recent Working with Children Check or a police report – we can advise on how to arrange this.

 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

-Your medical voluntary work may be eligible for CPD points from your relevant college.
+Your medical volunteering in Namibia may be eligible for CPD points from your relevant college.
 We will forward the guiding notes with your travel documents.

-We recommend that you advise your professional indemnity provider of your volunteer work in advance of travel.
+We recommend that you advise your professional indemnity provider of your medical volunteering in Namibia in advance of travel.

-Processing of your Application can be initiated once we have received your deposit of $495.00 per person with your completed Application Form and CV (one for each volunteer).
+Processing of your Application can be initiated once we have received your deposit of $495.00 per person with your completed Application Form and CV.

 FINAL PAYMENT is due two months prior to departure or on receipt of invoice if travelling in less than two months.
 Apologies but payments by Visa and Master Card will incur a 1.5% fee and American Express 3.0%.